-- 1. New Productions: Consider re-scheduling production planned for April 1, 2022 through June 2022 to a date well prior to March 31, 2022.
+- 1. New Productions: Consider re-scheduling production planned for April 2025 through June 2025 to a date prior to March 31, 2025.
 This is of particular concern if you are planning production for the rollout of a new campaign or are planning a celebrity production. - 2.
-Current commercials with Maximum Periods of Use ("MPU") due to expire within 120 days of March 31, 2022: Consider initiating negotiations for new MPUs for these commercials at the commencement of the 120-day window set forth in Section 30 for renegotiations in order to ensure that broadcast rights are maintained in the event of a work stoppage (i.e., a strike).
-The last strike (in 2000) lasted for six months. - 3.
-Celebrity Contracts/Term Agreements: As new contracts are entered into or existing contracts are renewed or amended, it is recommended to include the following provisions wherever possible and to review these provisions with your legal counsel: - a.
+Current Commercials: For commercials with Maximum Periods of Use ("MPU") due to expire within 120 days of March 31, 2025, consider initiating negotiations for renewals of these commercials at the commencement of the 120-day window set forth in Section 30 for renegotiations in order to ensure that your rights are maintained in the event of a work stoppage (i.e., a strike).
+For context, the last Commercials Contracts strike (in 2000) lasted for six months. - 3.
+Celebrity Contracts/Overscale Guarantee Agreements: As new contracts are entered into or existing contracts are renewed or amended, we recommend including the following provisions if possible and reviewing these provisions with your legal counsel: - a.
 Suspensions and Extensions: - i.
-Provide for quarterly payments throughout the term of the agreement with suspension of quarterly payments in the event of a work stoppage and/or other disaster which interferes with production (e.g., force majeure clause). - ii.
+Provide for the suspension of installment payments in the event of a work stoppage and/or other disaster which interferes with production (e.g., force majeure clause). - ii.
 Provide for the ability to extend the term of the agreement by the same period of time as any work stoppage. - iii.
-Note that if you continue to run the commercials previously produced, a suspension or extension of payment terms may be difficult to obtain since the performer will argue that you have suffered no delay or damages.
+Note that if you continue to run the materials previously produced, a suspension or extension of payment terms may be difficult to obtain since the performer may argue that you suffered no delay or damages.
 You may, however, want to include a right to extend the term and carryover service days that may not be scheduled as a result of the work stoppage. - b.
 Ensure that the performer has no right to withdraw permission to use a commercial in the event of a work stoppage.
-No affirmative contract language is necessary; just make sure that the performer has not affirmatively reserved such right in his/her agreement.
-(Note: Performers do not have such a right under the standard employment contract ("A-1" or "U-1")).
+No affirmative contract language is necessary as long as the performer has not affirmatively reserved such right in their agreement.
+(Note: Performers do not have such a right under the standard employment contract ("Exhibit 1" or "Exhibit 2").)

-December 13, 2021 Page 2 of 2
+December 17, 2024 Page 2